johnnybouder/starkiller/README.md

 - [ ] Add Login Form (should allow any username and password combo, if not provided, provide form validation messaging)
 - [ ] Add Search Functionality to Dashboard Page (note: this will require the addition of a new component to the library)
 - [ ] Replace Prop Drilling state management with Redux
+- [ ] Update to populate data using external starkiller-api

 ### Additional Notes